Research at Port Orford

 Oregon's rocky south coast is where the majority of Oregon's kelp forest habitats are found.
-The Station supports coastal, intertidal, and subtidal research and the study of these ecosystems and their rich biodiversity.
+The station supports coastal, intertidal, and subtidal research and the study of these ecosystems and their rich biodiversity.

 Since 2015, the GEMM Lab has conducted research in Port Orford, Oregon.
-The team focuses on the ecology, behavior, health, and conservation of marine megafauna including cetaceans, pinnipeds, seabirds, and sharks.
+The team focuses on the ecology, behavior, health, and conservation of marine megafauna, including cetaceans, pinnipeds, seabirds, and sharks.

 Aaron Galloway is an Associate Professor at the Oregon Institute of Marine Biology, the marine lab of the University of Oregon.
 Dr. Galloway leads the Coastal Trophic Ecology Lab (CTELab), which is generally focused on trophic inferences in marine benthic food webs, with an emphasis on algae-invertebrate interactions.
 To do this work, the group often uses fatty acids as trophic biomarkers, paired with underwater natural history, scuba diving, lab and field experimentation, and modeling.
 Dr. Galloway is one of the original partners of the Oregon Kelp Alliance (ORKA), and has conducted regular subtidal diving research in the Port Orford area in close collaboration with partners at the Port Orford Field Station since 2016.